Jan Ceton: Background

 His father, Huijg Ceton, was descended from an English or Scottish soldier who had been stationed in Schoonhoven around 1620.
 His family were convinced they were descended from Huguenots and turned the name into 'Seton' or 'Ceton'.
 They traditionally worked as coppersmiths.
 His mother, Maria Sterk, came from a family of artisans and farmers.
 However Ceton's father broke with tradition becoming a teacher at the public primary school in Bodegraven.

 Ceton decided to follow his father into teaching.
 In September 1890 he enrolled as a student at the Dutch National School for Teachers in Haarlem.
 Although he was considered one of the best youngsters of his year he failed to get his teaching certificate as a primary school teacher in April 1894.
 In October he successfully retook the exams and started in January 1895 as a teacher at the public primary school in Alphen aan den Rijn.
-By studying in his spare time he gained full qualifications as of teacher in October 1898.
+By studying in his spare time he gained full qualifications as a teacher in October 1898.
 Then on 1 June 1899 he was employed as a schoolteacher at School 130 Amsterdam, later Kastanjeplein school in Oosterparkbuurt.